as0bu/puppet4vagrant/README.md

 ## Overview
 This creates an environment to be used to install and configure a environment for Puppet 4 on Ubuntu.
+(May move to CentOS)

 It currently does the following:
   * Installs Puppetserver